 What can you expect from an externally-led PFDD meeting?

-The EL-PFDD will be a half-day meeting and run from 11am-4pm on Friday, July 26 (note that the conference will start earlier on Friday than in past years and that there will not be a Friday evening program).
-Registration will start at 9:00am and lunch will be served.
-Following the EL-PFDD meeting, PDSA will host a patient mixer from 4-5pm with appetizers and non-alcoholic beverages.
-With a number of new ITP drugs in the pipeline, we hope you can join us for this rare opportunity to have your voice be heard and truly make an impact on the understanding of the unmet medical needs and quality of life issues that matter most to ITP patients.
+The EL-PFDD was a half-day meeting and ran from 11am-4pm on Friday, July 26.
+Following the EL-PFDD meeting, PDSA hosted a patient mixer from 4-5pm with appetizers and non-alcoholic beverages.
+With a number of new ITP drugs in the pipeline, this was a rare opportunity to have your voices heard and truly make an impact on the understanding of the unmet medical needs and quality of life issues that matter most to ITP patients.